davidelng/davidelng/README.md

 ### Hi, I'm Davide

-- 🖥️ I've been coding in PHP and Python for over 2 years
+- 🖥️ I've been coding professionally in PHP and Python for over 2 years
-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently learning Go and AWS
-- 🎧 I'll nerd about audio software
-- 📃 Lately I've been using Obsidian + Nvim to take notes
+- 📃 Lately I've been using Obsidian + Neovim to take notes